pranomostro/nbase/README.md

 ===========================

-nbase contains some programs meant to accompany sbase and ubase with some utilities meant to deal with numbers.
-This includes factoring, checking primality, leyland numbers, collatz sequences and probably a bit more.
+nbase contains some programs meant to accompany sbase and ubase with some utilities meant to deal with numbers, using libzahl.
+This includes factoring, checking primality, leyland numbers, collatz sequences and more.

-These utilities are built with libzahl, which means they don't have any arbitrary limits.

-For more information, refer to the man-pages.
+For more information on individual utilities, refer to the man-pages.

-Aim
----

-* no arbitrary limits
-* programs as fast as possible

 Utilities
 ---------

 Finished:

-* collatz [NUMS]: program that prints the collatz sequence for arguments/input
+* collatz
-* fac [NUMS]: print the factorial of NUMS/or the input lines
+* fac
-* fib [NUMS]: print the nth fibonacci numbers
+* fib
-* leyland -l [LIM]: program that prints the leyland numbers, in ascending order
+* leyland

 Present:

-* factor [NUMS]: like factor(1).
+* factor: like factor(1).
 To compile it, type `gcc -lpthread -lgmp -o factor factor.c libutil.a`.
-	The gmp dependency will be removed
+The gmp dependency will be removed.

 Planned: